kourouklides/artificial_neural_networks/setup/README.md

 The code examples require several Python packages to be installed.
 These packages are listed in the [requirements.txt](requirements.txt) file of this folder.
 You do not need to edit the file for the quick installation.

+You first have to change to the directory to the current one, by replacing <your directory path> accordingly:

+    cd <your directory path>/setup

-To install the required Python packages and dependencies you have to run the following commands in a terminal:
+Then, to install the required Python packages and dependencies you have to run the following commands in a terminal:

     pip install -r requirements.txt
     conda install PyYAML==3.13 -y

-Note that in order to run the commands above, you first have to change to the directory to the current one:

-    cd <your directory path>/setup

 __Note:__ For Windows, you should run all of the commands, including the above, at __Anaconda Prompt__ instead of the Terminal.